Last Updated on

 5. There are over 6800 islands!

-This fact totally came to my surprise as many people just think of Japan as one island but actually, there’s 6800 of them!
+This Japan fact totally took me by surprise as many people just think of Japan as one island but actually, there’s 6800 of them!

 6. Slurping your noodles is not rude